Fordenstraz/Corey-Bickford-Capstone/README.md

 -   Skill limitations: This proposal pushes my skills and understanding in pretty much every area.
 Many of the libraries and APIs are new to me.
 I will need to take care to avoid getting in over my head on any one feature.
 Deciding when to pivot away from a task that exceeds my current abilities will be key to staying on-schedule.

 -   Scope Creep: Due to the hard deadline on this project it will be critical to keep the scope reasonable, and realistic.
 This will mean prioritizing core features, tracking progress daily, and pruning secondary features as necessary.
-Time management is an area that I struggle with especially, so makingit will be a top priority for this project.
+Time management is an area that I struggle with especially; making it a top priority for this project.